nmeri17/suphle-docs/src/docs/v1/credits/index.md

 # Credits

-Suphple was created by Nmeri Alphonsus, a software architect whose stock in trade has been to break features and plumb user stories for a better part of the last decade, everywhere the opportunity to do so has presented itself.
-In the interim, his attention has been biased towards towards the most efficient techniques for building back ends that are durable enough to never age.
-However, over the long term, he is poised to build upon the foundations of the present day web landscape, and leave the practice in a better state than it was met.
+Suphple was created by Nmeri Alphonsus, a software architect whose stock in trade has been to break features and plumb user stories everywhere the opportunity to do so has presented itself, for a better part of the last decade.
+In the interim, his attention has inclined towards the most efficient techniques for building back ends that are durable enough to never age -- object structures and their arrangement; confirming objects live up to the expectations of both their author and the real-world concepts they represent.

+Over the long term, he is poised to build upon the foundations of the present day web landscape, and leave the practice in a better state than it was met.

-Suphple is one of his efforts to not just redeem developers from the horrors and adverse effects of technical debt into the enjoyable path of productive engineering, but empower them with required tools to deliver the best possible result when the stakes are at their highest.
-This documentation can be considered the author's literal way of conveying his intents and philosophies.
+Suphple is one of his efforts to not just redeem developers from the horrors and abyss of technical debt into the enjoyable path of productive engineering, but empower them with required tools to deliver the best possible result when the stakes are at their highest.
+This documentation can be considered the author's literal means of conveying his intents and philosophies.

 He is on the constant lookout for challenges that broaden the scope of his experience across the range of development encompassing advanced concepts not frequently explored.
-The target is to further encounter practices and scenarios that can be improved even to the slightest degree.
+He aims to further encounter practices and scenarios that can be improved even to the slightest degree.

 He is equally drawn to artsy demonstration of software techniques.
 As such, he will eagerly lend attentive ears should such opportunity rear its head in form of a conversation, article, or opening preferably involving Suphple.